ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

    review" button at the bottom of the page" and reviewers will start reviewing.
    When you are actively changing your PR, set it back to draft PR mode to signal that reviewers do not need to spend time reviewing the PR right now.
-   When it is ready for review again, mark it ready for review again.
+   When it is ready for review again, mark it as such.

 .. image:: https://i1.wp.com/user-images.githubusercontent.com/3477155/52671177-5d0e0100-2ee8-11e9-8645-bdd923b7d93b.gif
     :align: center